Coca-Cola 600

 The race is run later on the same day as the Indianapolis 500 of the IndyCar Series, with multiple drivers having performed or attempted Double Duty, competing in both races.
-By tradition, the current Indianapolis 500 champion will not compete in this race.
+No driver has ever won both races, either on the same day or across their career.

 The NASCAR event is usually held on the last weekend of May and is known as one of the largest weekends in auto racing, as the NASCAR race occurs on the same Sunday after the Monaco Grand Prix (Formula One) and the Indianapolis 500 (IndyCar Series).

-Denny Hamlin is the defending champion of the Coca-Cola 600.
+Ross Chastain is the defending champion of the Coca-Cola 600.

 Track origin

 In the spring of 1959, Curtis Turner returned to Charlotte, North Carolina, after viewing Bill France Sr.'s Daytona International Speedway and had an idea of building a race track in the surrounding area.
 Turner thought he could borrow enough money to build a $750,000 track with 45,000 permanent seats on his property in Cabarrus County, North Carolina.
 Afterward, he learned that a group led by Bruton Smith had a similar idea to build a track near Pineville.

 Smith and Turner formed an alliance to build the track, and they signed a contract with NASCAR to run a 600-mile event on Memorial Day.
 Once the construction crew broke ground, they found a layer of granite under the topsoil, making the construction costs raise.
 The area for the first turn alone used $70,000 worth of dynamite, ballooning Turner's $750,000 construction plan to nearly two million dollars.
 In the spring of 1960, Turner begged for a six-week postponement of the race after a snowstorm delayed the concrete pouring.

 With two weeks remaining until the inaugural race, the paving subcontractor threatened to quit the job due to lack of payment.
 To keep him there, Turner and one of his friends threatened the subcontractor with a shotgun and a revolver to ensure the track's backstretch would be completed.
 The first event at the newly completed Charlotte Motor Speedway was held on June 19, 1960.